llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 This profile defaults to the approximate prefix cache aware scorer, which only observes request traffic to predict prefix cache locality.
 The [precise prefix cache aware routing feature](../precise-prefix-cache-aware) improves hit rate by introspecting the vLLM instances for cache entries and will become the default in a future release.

+## Hardware Requirements

+This example out of the box requires 2 Nvidia GPUs of any kind (support determined by the inferencing image used).

 ## Pre-requisites

 - It is assumed that you have the proper tools installed on your local system to use these quickstart.
 To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.